Genymobile/genymotion-saas-github-action/README.md

 # genymotion-saas-github-action

-GitHub action to start Genymotion Cloud SaaS instance using the [`gmsaas` command-line client](https://docs.genymotion.com/gmsaas/1.x/).
+GitHub action to start Genymotion Cloud SaaS instances using the [`gmsaas` command-line client](https://docs.genymotion.com/gmsaas/1.x/).
 It installs and configures the CLI with Genymotion Cloud SaaS credentials.
 Note that credentials keys should be stored as [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization).